ngs-docs/angus/sourmash.md

-# Quick Insights from Sequencing Data with Sourmash
+# Quick Insights from Sequencing Data with sourmash

 ## Getting started